 Once you have created your account with Sense and set-up details are complete, Sense begins to collect data and run its device detection algorithms.
 This is how Sense learns about your home’s electrical use.

-You should begin to see devices detected within the first week or two of your Sense monitor being installed.
-Because Sense needs to see a device run a number of times before it can recognize, verify, and ultimately label a device's electrical signature, the first devices identified are often common devices that cycle frequently and consume large amounts of power, like your refrigerator or washing machine.
-Lower usage or smaller load devices like game consoles and televisions tend to take longer to find.
+Sense uses a high-resolution sampling rate to analyze changes in the magnitude, phase, and frequency of electricity throughout your home, using our complex machine learning algorithms to identify unique signatures of devices in your home.
+Because Sense needs to “see” a device run a number of times before it can recognize, verify, and ultimately label a device's electrical signature, the first devices identified are likely common devices that cycle frequently and consume large amounts of power, such as your refrigerator or washing machine.
+Lower usage or smaller load devices like game consoles and televisions tend to take longer for Sense to find.

 For more information on our device detection systems, take a look at this blog article on the topic.